peterdesmet/traffic-signs-hansbeke/README.md

 In my professional life, I standardize and publish datasets created by others, and try to convince them to publish these under an open license.
 The goal of this project was to collect data myself and do the same.

 I am well aware this dataset is completely pointless (I was very bored when I started this), but in the meantime, I learned to use [CartoDB](http://cartodb.com), Git, GitHub, and [Data Packages](http://data.okfn.org/standards/data-package).
-Also, it involved walking, which is healthy.
+It also involved walking, which is healthy.

 ## Dataset